campfireunion/docs/docs/1.0/flipside/how-tos/posting-content-to-your-channel/publishing-a-post.md

 # Publishing a post

-Share any recording made in Flipside Studio to your channel.
+Share any recording made in Flipside to your channel.

 **Step 1.** Once your content is ready to share, press the **menu** button on either controller to open the main menu.
 Then, open the **Recordings** menu.